jdebug/ngx-message-queue/README.md

 A message queue for Angular 2+ application components to communication each other.
 `ngx-message-queue` supports message headers and payload.
-It also supports subscribers to subscribe to only messages with specific message header via 'msgSelector'.
+It also supports subscribers to subscribe to only messages with specific message header via 'msgSelector'(kind of a filter).

 Message header supports only JSON object.
 Message payload can be any type.

 The implementation is based on RxJS.

-`ngx-message-queue`
+`ng2-message-queue` has been renamed to `ngx-message-queue`

 ## Index

 - [Install](#install)